-New churches: The Minnesota Conference is currently supporting 10 new faith communities.
-Those include two started in 2014 (The Beloved in St. Paul and The Bridge, a second site for Rosemount UMC), two started in 2015 (New City Church in Minneapolis and a Twin Cities campus of Embrace Church, based in Sioux Falls, South Dakota), and two started in 2016 (Northwest Minneapolis United Methodist Ministry, a Hmong faith community in Robbinsdale, and a second site for Centennial UMC in Roseville; and North Summit Church in Blaine).
+New churches: The Minnesota Conference is currently supporting 12 new faith communities.
+Those include two started in 2014 (The Beloved in St. Paul and The Well, a second site for Rosemount UMC), two started in 2015 (New City Church in Minneapolis and a Twin Cities campus of Embrace Church, based in Sioux Falls, South Dakota), and three started in 2016 (Northwest Minneapolis United Methodist Ministry, a Hmong faith community in Robbinsdale; a second site for Centennial UMC in Roseville; and North Summit Church in Blaine).

 Revitalized churches: In 2014 and 2015, 40 churches started one of the conference’s revitalization processes—the Healthy Church Initiative, the Missional Church Consultation Initiative, or Choosing the Faithful Path.
 More than a dozen additional churches are in their second or third year of the Healthy Church Initiative.
 More churches are beginning a process in 2016.

 Minnesota Annual Conference of the United Methodist Church